 Interest generally accrues during the deferment or forbearance period and you are responsible for making payments for it.

 Looking for low-interest loans?
-Federal Student Loans may be your option
+Best Federal student loans may be your option

 Forgiveness, Discharge, and other options